-The Atlanta History Center has many areas available for volunteers to work, from special events, to maintaining beautiful gardens to leading tours through our historic houses and exhibitions.
-Please click on the Volunteer Opportunities Directory to see what positions are available.
+Atlanta History Center has many areas available for volunteers to work, from special events, to maintaining beautiful gardens to helping lead tours through our historic houses and exhibitions.

 New skills, better salary and great learning experiences are just a few of the reasons museum professionals, graduate students and those aspiring to a museum career will want to earn a Museum Studies Certificate.